murphyhjohn/IBC-subtype-survival/products/readme.md

 # Manuscript

-This foldr contains all files needed to produce my manuscript, located within the `manuscript` subfolder.
+This folder contains all files needed to reproduce my manuscript, located within the `manuscript` subfolder.

 `manuscript.qmd` contains the code used to produce `manuscript.pdf`, my final manuscript.